 Enter if you dare!
-The Manor von Barron Lego Haunted House (opens in new tab) is among the latest in Lego's Creator range.
+The Manor von Barron Haunted House is among the latest in Lego's Creator range.
 A spooky haunted theme park-style design, this incredible Lego set for adults is packed full of the most amazingly fine detail.
 Home to one of the world's greatest villains, this set is a nostalgic throwback to classic Lego adventure sets, featuring rare bricks and so ancient artefacts hidden throughout.

 If you want to take this set to another level, you can motorise it with Powered Up, meaning the lights and various rides – including the working and dropping elevator – within the house can all be controlled by your smartphone.
 The organ is also one to look out for – an incredible piece of lego engineering.

 Anyone who's into cars and how they work will absolutely love the Lego Land Rover set from the Lego Technic line.
 All the little details are included, including an extremely complicated gearbox, working steering and forward-folding seats.
 If you can't afford the real thing, then buy this instead.
 And if you can afford the real thing, then buy this as a replica to make you even more excited about the real deal.

 This set was built in conjunction with Land Rover, and the 2,573 pieces should keep you busy for a while.
 It might be a little pricey, but when you consider the cost to piece ratio, and the amount of hours you'll spend making it, we think it's worth it.

-Okay, so it's a bold claim to call the Lego Stranger Things: The Upside Down (opens in new tab) the best TV Lego set, especially if you're not a fan of Stranger Things (although we've yet to come across anyone who isn't).
+Now, this is a retired set, so it's not that easy to grab anymore.
+But we've kept it in this list because you can still find it (on eBay, for example), and for die-hard fans you really can't do much better than this.
+It may be a bold claim to call this the best TV Lego set you can buy, especially if you're not a fan of Stranger Things (although we've yet to come across anyone who isn't).
 But we're sticking by it.
 And we'll tell you why.